Pre-trip Guide: The Fishing

 Amazon Peacock Bass Characteristics

-Peacock Bass (Cichla spp.): 'Peacock bass' is a generalized name for a group of large, bass-like gamefish native to an extensive range in tropical South America.
-They are not actually a bass, but belong to the genus Cichla, within the family Cichlidae.
+Peacock Bass (Cichla spp.): 'Peacock bass' is a generalized common name for a group of large, bass-like gamefish native to an extensive range in tropical South America.
+They are not actually a bass (as in largemouth or smallmouth), but belong to the genus Cichla, within the family Cichlidae.
 (For that matter, the largemouth and smallmouth bass found in North American waters are not bass either - they're sunfish.)
-Cichlids are a diverse family of tropical fishes found throughout South America, Africa, Madagascar, and India—all former components of the ancient supercontinent, Gondwana.
+Cichlids are a diverse family of tropical fishes found throughout South America, Africa, Madagascar, and India—all former components of the ancient supercontinent, Gondwanaland.
 Recently, taxonomists reclassified the Cichlid Family, placing it into a newly formed Order, Cichliformes.
-All peacock bass species are tropical fishes and thus temperature-sensitive, although several smaller species have been successfully introduced in sub-tropical areas from Panama to Hawaii, with transplants from Guyana swimming in many of the freshwater canals in Miami and Dade County, Florida.
+All peacock bass species are tropical fishes and thus temperature-sensitive, although several of the smaller species have been successfully introduced in sub-tropical areas from Panama to Hawaii, with transplants from Guyana swimming in many of the freshwater canals in Miami and Dade County, Florida.
 There are significant color and pattern variations within many of the species and there is much confusion about common and local names.
 Until 2006, only five separate species of peacock bass were recognized.
 A revision of peacock bass taxonomy in 2006 added 10 additional recognized species to the group and greatly aided anglers' understanding of their identification.
 In 2019, a sixteenth species was described.
 Peacock bass are called tucunaré in Brazil, while Spanish speaking countries use the term pavón.
 For more detailed information, see our peacock bass species guide.

 These are the four species you’ll most